noinarisak/Okta-CIAM/Use Cases/HelpDesk Password Reset/Auth0 - Sample/README.md

 ## Sample application

+* Create a Glitch account if you already do not have one.

-* From a Glitch account remix the following app - https://glitch.com/edit/#!/hdauthotool
+* Remix the following app - https://glitch.com/edit/#!/hdauthotool

 * Create a **.env** file at top level, if not already there